Church shootings leave holes in the fabric of Charleston

 Sharonda Coleman-Singleton is absent from Goose Creek High School, her exhortations still ringing in the ears of girls who ran track for her.
-At the library, there's no one to give just the right guidance, to find the right book, as Cynthia Hurd did.
 The strong voice of Emanuel's pastor-legislator, Clementa Pinckney, does not resound, here or at the capitol in Columbia.

 Dylann Roof, killer of these worshippers and six others at one of the South's first African-American churches, is headed to death row after an agonizing and therapeutic trial.
 But if justice has been served, the community has not moved on; the shots that rang out on June 17, 2015, still resonate.